-A lateral approach (described here) is commonly used and not difficult to do.
+A lateral approach (described below) is commonly used and not difficult to do at the bedside.

 (See also Bursitis Bursitis Bursitis is acute or chronic inflammation of a bursa.
 The cause is usually unknown, but trauma, repetitive or acute, may contribute, as may infection and crystal-induced disease.
 Symptoms include... read more .)